Microsoft’s own Cloud storage service, OneDrive, gives any Microsoft account holder 5 GB of free storage.

-Step 5: Mounting OneDrive int file manager
+Step 6: Mounting OneDrive in the file manager

-Create folder in your home directory where you will mount OneDrive.
+Create a folder in your home directory where you will mount OneDrive.
 I will name the folder “OneDrive”.
 You can name it whatever you want, but please make sure you change the name to yours in the commands.

 Create a new folder with mkdir command in your home directory or wherever you want:

 Now you have to use the following command:

 In the above command, “one drive” is the name of the “remote”, so you should use the correct name there if yours is different.
 You can check the name of the “remote” in step 2 of this tutorial.